tycoon250/HESHIMA_HERBERT_223008594_DSA_PRACTICAL_EXAM/C++_OOP_FINAL_PROJECT/README.md

 ## Task Description

-> Each student was assigned a unique project.
-This specific project required us to compute statistics on student grade arrays using C++ classes and struct-based design.
+>  This specific project required me to compute statistics on student grade arrays using C++ classes and struct-based design.

 ### The required tasks included: